ibm-cloud-docs/sell/software-faq.md

 {: faq}

 Yes, you can share your virtual server image with other users.
 To share with users in your personal or enterprise account, see [Onboarding software to your account](/docs/account?topic=account-create-private-catalog&interface=ui).
 To share with {{site.data.keyword.cloud_notm}} catalog users, see [Registering a virtual server image in IBM Cloud Partner Center](/docs/sell?topic=sell-vsimage-register).

+## How do I claim a certification or designation for my product?
+{: #claim-certs-how}
+{: faq}

+If you are a third-party provider, you can learn about certifications and designations in Partner Center.
+Go to [Partner Center](https://cloud.ibm.com/partner-center/sell){: external}, open your product, and click **Certifications**.
+Currently, SAP certification and financial services validated are represented in Partner Center.

+Third-party products that complete SAP certification are added to [SAP's directory of certified and supported SAP HANA Hardware](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=v:deCertified;iaas;ve:28).
+Third-party products that are financial services validated are added to the [IBM Cloud for Financial Services Partner Showcase](https://www.ibm.com/partners/showcase/financial-services).